vaadin/platform/scripts/generator/templates/template-release-notes-maintenance.md

 Vaadin consists of a set of web components, a Java web framework, configurable themes, tools and a set of app templates.

-This is a maintenance release of Vaadin.
-See the full release notes for Vaadin 14.4 in [GitHub releases](https://github.com/vaadin/platform/releases/tag/14.4.0), including new features, getting started, supported browsers and other technologies, and migration notes.

 Visit [vaadin.com](https://vaadin.com/) to get started.

 ## Support